 Corticosteroids are hormone mediators produced by the cortex of adrenal glands that are further categorized into glucocorticoids (major glucocorticoid produced by the body is cortisol), mineralocorticoids (major mineralocorticoid produced in the body is aldosterone), and androgenic sex hormones.

 Glucocorticoids (GCs) are a group of drugs structurally and pharmacologically similar to the endogenous hormone cortisol with various functions like anti-inflammatory, immunosuppressive, anti-proliferative and vaso-constrictive effects.
 So, their actions are used medically for the treatment of various conditions indicated below.
+The list of indications of CS is extremely long.
+We have categorized and mentioned the most important and broad spectrum indication below

 Systemic Symptomatic Treatment